astroDimitrios/git-working-practices/episodes/07-history.md

 The history in this case is linear and retains all the commits which makes it easier to search for a commit that introduced a bug.
+Rebasing a feature branch can be difficult / impossible if you have merged `main` into your feature branch to update it with the latest changes or resolve conflicts.
+You should choose to move your feature branch to the `HEAD` of `main` using rebasing instead.

 Your team will decide what approach is right for your project.